HTA Stage 2 guidance notes

 Pieces of equipment costing more than £5,000 to purchase will usually need to be leased.
 Where applicants are leasing equipment with a purchase price of more than £5,000, a comparison of leasing verses purchasing costs must be provided in the ‘Justification of Costs’ section.

 Items of equipment valued at £250 or more must be itemised separately; however, grouping same type equipment is permitted.
-Costs of computers are normally restricted to a maximum of £650 each excluding VAT and a statement of justification must be included, in the relevant ‘Justification of Costs’ section for any purchase above this limit.
+Costs of computers are normally restricted to a maximum of £1000 each to include VAT and any associated software.
+A statement of justification must be included, in the relevant ‘Justification of Costs’ section for any purchase above this limit.

 Equipment must exclude VAT, but if your organisation is unable to reclaim/recover the VAT on a piece of equipment, you should check the box ‘VAT cannot be reclaimed’.